 You can dispute a violation by filling out the "Contest of Notice" portion of your "Notice of Toll Evasion."
 This notice is typically mailed to you within two weeks of driving The Toll Roads without paying.
 Please include a written explanation for contesting the violation.
 We will investigate the circumstances and provide the results by mail.

 You most likely received a violation because your transponder failed to read and your license plate is not on file with the your tolling agency.
 To resolve the violation, you should:

 To prevent future violations, make sure your FasTrak account is up-to-date.
 Check to see if your method of replenishment has sufficient funds and make sure your transponder is properly mounted to your windshield for proper reading.
 Update your account online or call (949) 727-4800 with new payment information, add new vehicle license plates and more.
 For online account access, you will need your account number and password.

-You can pay your violation on the Toll Violation page of our website or tear off the bottom portion of the notice and send a check for the amount due to: The Toll Roads Violations Dept., PO Box 50190, Irvine, CA 92619-0190.
+You can pay your violation on the Toll Violation page of our website, The Toll Roads app or tear off the bottom portion of the notice and send a check for the amount due to: The Toll Roads Violations Dept., PO Box 50190, Irvine, CA 92619-0190.

 If a driver uses The Toll Roads and does not have a FasTrak® account or pay their toll(s) online, a violation will be processed for each transaction.
 A violation penalty will be assessed in addition to the toll, consistent with our current policy for non-payment.

 To meet our obligation to collect tolls for every vehicle that uses The Toll Roads, a violation enforcement process is in place: